 - Dull Surprise: What some critics have accused De Niro of doing as David.
 As Charlie, not as much.

-- There is an alternate ending to Hide and Seek where Emily is in a mental ward for observation.
-After Katherine tucks her in and leaves, Emily starts playing Hide and Seek.
-She open a closet door and says, "There you are."
-The camera then shows Emily staring at herself in a mirror with a slightly demonic smile.
+- IN the second one, Emily has been sent to a mental ward for observation.
+After Katherine tucks her in and leaves, Emily gets out of bed and starts looking for something.
+When she opens a closet door and says, "There you are," the camera then shows Emily staring at herself in a mirror with a slightly demonic smile.

 - Lonely Doll Girl: Emily, although she abruptly turns anti-doll once Charlie becomes her friend.